AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

-Neander, in his \"History of Dogmas,\" remarks: "The practically Christian guided him in treating the doctrines of faith; he admitted nothing which was not suited to satisfy thoroughly the religious wants of men. \* \* \* The idea of divine justice in the determination of man\'s lot after the first transgression did not preponderate in Cassian\'s writings as in Augustine\'s, but the idea of a disciplinary divine love, by the leadings of which men are to be led to repentance.
+Neander, in his \"History of Dogmas,\" remarks: "The practically Christian guided him in treating the doctrines of faith; he admitted nothing which was not suited to satisfy thoroughly the religious wants of men....The idea of divine justice in the determination of man\'s lot after the first transgression did not preponderate in Cassian\'s writings as in Augustine\'s, but the idea of a disciplinary divine love, by the leadings of which men are to be led to repentance.
 He appeals also to the mysteriousness of God\'s ways, not as concerns predestination, but the variety of the leadings by which God leads different individuals to salvation.
 In no instance, however, can divine grace operate independently of the free self-determination of man; as